 To report another problem with the president or leadership websites, please contact email@example.com.

 Rev. Brian F. Linnane, S.J., was elected to the Marquette University Board of Trustees in 2018.

-Father Linnane is president of Loyola University Maryland, bringing a wealth of experience as an educator deeply immersed in the Jesuit traditions of academic excellence and the promotion of faith and justice.
-A native of Massachusetts, he formerly served at a sister Jesuit institution the College of the Holy Cross in Worcester, Mass., as assistant dean and associate professor of religious studies.
+Prior to coming to Loyola as its president, Father Linnane served on the university’s board of trustees beginning in 2000.
+He formerly served at a sister Jesuit institution, the College of the Holy Cross in Worcester, Massachusetts, as assistant dean and associate professor of religious studies.

 Father Linnane’s extensive scholarly publications focus on the disciplines of fundamental moral theology, health care ethics and virtue ethics.
 He served as chair of the board of directors of the Association of Jesuit Colleges and Universities from 2017 to 2021 and currently serves as a member of the board of trustees of the University of Detroit Mercy.